 Over all the show was incredible and although the running time is 2 hours 20 minutes you will feel like it is over in the blink of an eye and wishing it would go on for longer.
 It is the perfect family show with a story line and musical bursts that will keep adults and children engaged throughout and unlike some theaters there isn’t a bad seat in the house so you are guaranteed a fab view no matter where you are.

-The only other point I want to mention, as I know that there was a lot of discussion on my facebook page about this, is the cost of the tickets and whether it is worth booking tickets for Anne at the Storyhouse as they are more expensive than the majority of other productions that the Storyhouse have held before.
-I can confidently confirm that it was an exceptional show of West End caliber and although I didn’t expect to write this I do most definitely think it is worth the slightly higher price tag and I am sure that if you do choose to treat yourself to tickets you will not be dissapointed.
+The only other point I want to mention, as I know that there was a lot of discussion on my facebook page about this, is the cost of the tickets and whether it is worth booking tickets for Anne at the Storyhouse Chester as they are more expensive than the majority of other productions at the Storyhouse have held before.
+I can confidently confirm that it was an exceptional show of West End caliber and although I didn’t expect to write this I do most definitely think it is worth the slightly higher price tag and I am sure that if you do choose to treat yourself to tickets you will not be disappointed.